easytarget-org/lw-21-preview/README.md

 ## Changes compared to the current upstream LW4 release
 ### UI
-* Help tooltips for almost every setting, aimed at new users as well as old hands
+* Help tooltips added for almost every setting, aimed at new users as well as old hands
 * Better presentation and wider choice of preset machine settings, shows wiki/homepage links and logos for predefined firmwares
 * Progress indication (% done)
 * New gcode info panel showing loaded code status and simulation details when available